bragind/bragind/README.md

 # Hi, I'm Dmitriy 👋
 Development Engineer, with 15 years of experience in the IT industry in various positions.
-Since 2024, I have been studying for a Master's degree at MEPhI in the field of "Applied Mathematics and Informatics", мy specialization is "Machine Learning", my areas of interest also include unmanned autonomous systems, robotics.
+Since 2024, I have been studying for a Master's degree at MEPhI in the field of "Applied Mathematics and Informatics", мy specialization is "Machine Learning", my areas of interest also include unmanned autonomous systems and robotics.
 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=bragind&show_icons=true&count_private=true"><img
            height=150